-We serve our communities with a variety of accredited professional development to meet the needs of rural and urban physicians across British Columbia and beyond.
-Learning activities are designed for family and specialist physicians, resident doctors, physical therapists, midwives, nurses, nurse practitioners and specialized health-care professionals.
+We offer a variety of accredited learning activities to serve the needs of rural and urban physicians across British Columbia and beyond.
+Specialist topics and learning designed for resident doctors, physical therapists, midwives, nurses and nurse practitioners serve our communities with continuing professional development.

 Find eLearning, webinars, conferences and more available on the learning activities page.